-Lymphadenitis is a condition in which your lymph nodes become inflamed.
-When the condition affects the lymph nodes in the membrane that connects your bowel to the abdominal wall (mesentery), it's called mesenteric lymphadenitis (mez-un-TER-ik lim-fad-uh-NIE-tis).
+Lymphadenitis is a condition in which the small round or bean-shaped clusters of cells, called lymph nodes, become swollen and inflamed.
+The swelling can affect the lymph nodes in the membrane that connects the bowel to the wall around the stomach area, called the mesentery.
+Then the condition is called mesenteric lymphadenitis (mez-un-TER-ik lim-fad-uh-NIE-tis).

 When to see a doctor

 Pain in the stomach area is common in children and teens.
 So it can be hard to know when to seek medical advice.

 Call a healthcare professional right away for a child who has:

 - Sudden, severe pain in the stomach area.

 - Stomach area pain with diarrhea or vomiting.